alfredodeza/konira/docs/basic_structure.rst

 Basic Structure
 ===============
-The most basic aspects of test structure are covered here.
-If you are looking for something more advanced, you need to go for the :ref:`advanced-structure` section.

 Testing with *Konira* is straightforward: you describe a given situation and then you make small assertions about it.